Policy Number: 161

 B. Advisory Councils

 Executive Council: The Executive Council is appointed by the President.
 Its purpose is to advise the President on policy development, management and administration of the university.
-It is composed of the university's executive leadership and the deans.
+It is composed of the university's executive leadership and the deans and serves as a forum for strategic planning.

 University Leadership Council: The University Leadership Council is comprised of key university leadership stakeholders and chairs of Interfaculty Council, Student InterCouncil and University Classified Staff Council.
-The University Leadership Council serves as a forum for the bi-directional communication of ideas and information between the University and the faculty, students and staff in the Schools.
+The University Leadership Council serves as a forum for strategic planning and the bi-directional communication of ideas and information between the University and the faculty, students and staff in the Schools and other operating units of the university.

 Interfaculty Council: The Interfaculty Council acts as an advisory body to the President.
 The primary purposes of the Interfaculty Council are to increase communication among and between the faculty and the administration and to promote matters of importance to the faculties of the university.
 The Bylaws of the Interfaculty Council provide more information on this council.
 See also HOOP 42, Faculty Organization.